awsdocs/aws-iot-docs/developerguide/manual-cert-registration.md

     --ca-certificate-pem file://<ca_cert_pem_filename>
 ```

-For more information about activating the certificate so that it can be used to connect to AWS IoT, see [Activate or Deactivate a Client Certificate](activate-or-deactivate-device-cert.md)
+For more information about activating the certificate so that it can be used to connect to AWS IoT, see [Activate or deactivate a client certificate](activate-or-deactivate-device-cert.md)

 ## Register a client certificate without a registered CA \(CLI\)<a name="manual-cert-registration-noca-cli"></a>

 **Note**
 Before you perform this procedure, make sure that you have the certificate's \.pem file\.

-Use the [docs.aws.amazon.comcli/latest/reference/iot/register-certificate-without-ca.html](docs.aws.amazon.comcli/latest/reference/iot/register-certificate-without-ca.html) command to register, but not activate, a client certificate\.
+Use the [https://docs.aws.amazon.com/cli/latest/reference/iot/register-certificate-without-ca.html](https://docs.aws.amazon.com/cli/latest/reference/iot/register-certificate-without-ca.html) command to register, but not activate, a client certificate\.

 ```
 aws iot register-certificate-without-ca \
     --certificate-pem file://<device_cert_pem_filename>
 ```

 The client certificate is registered with AWS IoT, but it is not active yet\.
-See [Activate a Client Certificate \(CLI\)](activate-or-deactivate-device-cert.md#activate-device-cert-cli) for information on how to activate it later\.
+See [Activate a client certificate \(CLI\)](activate-or-deactivate-device-cert.md#activate-device-cert-cli) for information on how to activate it later\.

 You can also activate the client certificate when you register it by using this command\.